datalust/seq-client-log4net/README.md

 ### Getting started

-The Seq appender for log4net supports both .NET Framework 4+ and .NET Core Application
+The Seq appender for log4net supports both .NET Framework 4.5+ and .NET Standard 2.0.
+Please use the 2.x package versions for .NET Framework 4.0 support.

-To install the package from NuGet, at the Visual Studio Package Manager console, type:
+To install _Seq.Client.Log4Net_ from NuGet, at the Visual Studio Package Manager console, type:

 ```powershell
 Install-Package Seq.Client.Log4Net